 My love of travel and exploring the world is quite a contradiction to that of growing a rose garden.
 So how can I bring them together in my life and enjoy both to the fullest?

 Heads together, we will plan another trip away.
-Still, unlike our usual trips this time, we plan to travel in the summer months when the last of the salvias will be in bloom, the roses fighting with the heat of long, dry days and the weeds rampant from the continued watering.
+Unlike our usual trips, we plan to travel in the summer months when the last of the salvias will be in bloom, the roses fighting with the heat of long, dry days and the weeds rampant from the continued watering.
 It will be strange not to be travelling when the garden is dormant in June.
 Our winter is the usual time we like to travel in the Southern Hemisphere.

 After all the work gone into the garden, you may well wonder why I would want to leave at all?
 I did ponder this myself and came up with the answer.
 Because travelling makes you who you are.
 It builds character and opens your eyes to new cultures and people, which helps you understand yourself.
 Not only that, travelling offers a new perspective on life and shakes up your routine to give you a wonderful feeling of freedom, and the contrast creates experiences that will shape your life.

 Also, travelling makes you feel as if dreams do come true.
 Who hasn’t dreamt of foreign lands and mad adventures on distant shores at any age?
-You meet new people, see new things, and be awe-inspired and knocked out by natural beauty.
+You meet new people, see new things, and become awe-inspired by natural beauty.

-Travel makes one live in the moment from day today.
-It can be simple yet exciting and sometimes a challenge because it’s not always as comfortable as home, but that’s just the point.
-Travel does not have to be long-distance or exotic either, and there is always one’s own country with so much to see and do right on the doorstep that will bring new life experiences.
+Travel makes one live in the moment and to take one day at a time.
+It can focus us on simplicity yet be an adventure and exciting.
+Or leave us with a challenge because it’s not always as comfortable as home, but that’s just the point.
+Travel does not have to be long-distance or exotic either, and there is always one’s own country with so much to see and do right on the doorstep that will also bring new life experiences.

-Travel is a great educator where you learn firsthand the history and culture of the places you visit.
-Uncover hidden gems and experience the unexpected all whilst meeting new friends.
-I love the organising and sorting out of what is what, trains, planes, ferries and ships.
-Finding unique spots to visit, interesting places you had not thought of before.
+Travel is a great educator where you can learn firsthand the history and culture of the places you visit.
+The joy of uncovering hidden gems and experiencing the unexpected is coupled with the fun of meeting new friends.
+I love the organising of trains, planes, ferries and ships and working out all the details of itineraries, making sure not to miss the unique spots and interesting places you find in preparing.
 The anticipation and research beforehand are one of the best aspects.

 Travelling boosts your confidence from all the diverse tasks of organising itineraries, passports, visas and getting from A to B, finding accommodation or that special dinner place you read about.
 The crazy, fun and even ordinary day of life whilst away can be a thrill that energises and enlivens.
 It strengthens relationships (or breaks them) and gives a fresh outlook and appreciation on ‘home’.